 All in all don’t let Grams get scammed.
-Our bet is that the Nigerian Prince (or any prince) has plenty of their own money!
+Our bet is that the Nigerian Prince (or any prince) has plenty of his own money!

-Morning Glory Home Care, a top provider of the home care in Edwardsville and surrounding areas, is always available to help with a wide variety of home care needs.
+Morning Glory Home Care, a top provider of elder care in Edwardsville, IL and the surrounding areas, is always available to help with a wide variety of home care needs.
 Contact us any time at 618-667- 8400 for a free in-home meeting to learn more about our professional home care services for seniors,